tvdk-sudoku/Year11Notes/content/_index.md

-## Journalling
+## Journaling
-- This is a journal of what we do in each lesson
+- This is a journal of what we do in each lesson starting term 2
+- It will be quite brief and may miss lessons